girisagar46/girisagar46.github.io/content/pages/About.md

 Sagar Giri
 ------------

-*My name is Sagar Giri, and I’m currently looking for a job in tech business.
-I have 2 years of experience working in Grails framework with Java in Deerwalk Services Pvt.
-Ltd. I am a Computer Science graduate and currently staying in Kathmandu, Nepal.
+*I am Sagar Giri, from Kathmandu, Nepal.
+I am a Computer Science graduate and currently staying in Kathmandu, Nepal.
 I consider myself a fast learner and problem solver.
-I love watching movies and fond of nepali literature.
-My hobbies are programming, hiking and learning new stuffs.*
+I have 2 years of experience working in Grails web framework with Java in Deerwalk Services Pvt.
+Ltd for PlanAnalytics project.
+I love watching movies and fond of Nepali literature.
+My hobbies are programming, hiking and learning new things.*
 <button>**[Download my resume](https://ia601509.us.archive.org/7/items/cv_Sagar_2017/cv_Sagar_2016.pdf)**</button>

 ----